 Report data breach

-Is there a vulnerability in one of our websites or systems or is it suspected?
-Or has the security of personal data been breached?
+Is there a vulnerability in one of our websites or systems, or is it suspected?
+Or has personal data security been breached?
 Please contact us via e-mail: info@twentepersoneelsdiensten.nl or via telephone number 0546 - 578 898.
-We kindly and urgently request not to distribute this information any further and to help ensure that the impact for those involved remains as small as possible.
+We hereby kindly and urgently request that this information not be disseminated further and help ensure that the impact on those involved is minimised.